Kenshiro-28/Minichess/README.md

 Copy the generated file **libT-Rex.so** in the folder /usr/local/lib

-Copy the header files in /usr/local/include in a folder named T-Rex:
+Copy the header files in the folder /usr/local/include/T-Rex

 ```
 T-Rex